This article was last updated on 27th April 2020.

 - They are not carrying out any work as a result of the Covid-19 crisis (e.g. their employer’s business has been ordered to close).

-Grants provided through the Coronavirus Job Retention Scheme will be backdated to 1st March 2020 and will initially be available for three months.
+Grants provided through the Coronavirus Job Retention Scheme will be backdated to 1st March 2020 and will initially be available for four months.
 The government’s website states that HMRC is “working night and day to get the unprecedented Coronavirus Job Retention Scheme up and running” and that it expects the first grants to be paid “within weeks”.
 Here at FreeAgent, we’re working closely with HMRC to make sure that we implement any necessary changes to our software as quickly as we can.

 More guidance on grants for businesses with properties